Detroit Red Wings plug in on power play in 5-2 road victory over Ottawa Senators

 Saturday, the Wings were the ones asserting themselves.
 Joe Veleno scored twice, and Shayne Gostisbehere, David Perron and Larkin converted on power plays.
 The Wings are 9-for-18 on power plays through five games.

 Larkin had a goal and two assists to extend his point streak to five games (two goals, six assists).
-Moritz Seider, Gostisbehere and Perron also had multi-point performances and Ville Husso came through with 36 games as the Wings won for the fourth consecutive game.
+Moritz Seider, Gostisbehere and Perron also had multi-point performances as the Wings won for the fourth consecutive game.

 The Wings (4-1-0) host the Calgary Flames on Sunday at Little Caesars Arena.